NISYSLAB/Emory-BMI-GSoC/README.md

 **Mentors:** Babak Mahmoudi (b.mahmoudi -at- emory.edu), Ozgur Kara (ozgurrkara99 -at- gmail.com), and Annie Gu (ping.gu -at- emory.edu)

 **Overview:** Standard workflow languages such as Common Workflow Language (CWL) and Workflow Description Language (WDL) are traditionally written by hand and executed by workflow frameworks such as Cromwell and Toil.
 Drag-and-drop front-end frameworks exist, but are also limited limited by their usability across platforms.
 A seamless front-end to support workflow development can help the open source community tremendously.
 CWL and WDL limit their focus to workflows that can be represented by a directed acyclic graph (DAG).
 So, while a drag-and-drop interface may allow more diverse graph types such as directed graphs, when converting, the DAG format must be verified.
-Furthermore, APIs (such as RESTful interfaces) should be provided to internally pass the workflow definitions to the backend, to avoid having a backend application having to read and parse the workflow files (WDL and CWL) again, rather than having them directly use the workflow definitions by the other programs.

 **Current Status:** Our previous GSoC project DHGWorkflow enabled us to visually create Directed Hypergraphs (DHGs) and export them as GraphML files through its browser-based lightweight environment.
 This project could use a similar approach to generate WDL and CWL files from a browser-based application.
 Forking and adopting DHGWorkflow is an option.
 There are also stand-alone CWL and WDL drag-and-drop projects such as Rabix that can be adopted for this project.

+**Expected Outcomes:** APIs (such as RESTful interfaces) should be provided to internally pass the workflow definitions to the backend, to avoid having a backend application having to read and parse the workflow files (WDL and CWL) again, rather than having them directly use the workflow definitions by the other programs.

 **Required Skills:** Languages of choice for front-end and the APIs.